aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 String outFile = dataDir + "for_layers_test.jpg";
 ```

-## Step 2: Load DWF Image
+### Step 2: Load the DWF Image

-Load the DWF image using Aspose.CAD's `Image.load` method.
+Use Aspose.CAD’s `Image.load` method to read the CAD drawing.

 ```java
 Image image = Image.load(srcFile);
 ```

-## Step 3: Configure Rasterization Options
+### Step 3: Configure Rasterization Options (Adjust CAD Dimensions)

-Create an instance of `CadRasterizationOptions` and customize its properties to suit your needs.
+Create a `CadRasterizationOptions` instance and set the desired output size.
+Changing these values lets you **adjust CAD dimensions** for the final JPEG.

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();